temporalio/documentation/docs-src/clusters/how-to-set-up-mysql-visibility-store.md

 id: how-to-set-up-mysql-visibility-store
 title: How to set up MySQL Visibility store
 sidebar_label: MySQL
-description: You can set MySQL as your Visibility store with any other supported Persistence databases.
+description: You can set MySQL (v5.7 and later) as your Visibility store.
 tags:
   - operation-guide
   - filtered-lists